enweg/BayesFluxR/README.md

 chain.mcmc <- mcmc(bnn, 10, 10000, sampler)
 ```

-Ans obtain the posterior preditive draws for the test data and compare
+And obtain the posterior predictive draws for the test data and compare
 it to the actual values:

 ``` r